 The California State Controller’s Office (SCO) estimates that only 2% of California businesses properly report unclaimed property each year.
 The state has increased its focus on improving holder compliance among California taxpayers, thus California businesses should expect to see increased audit activity and/or additional inquiries from the SCO.

 Targeting Companies for Audit

-- Form 100 - CA Corporation Franchise or Income Tax Return
+Form 100 - CA Corporation Franchise or Income Tax Return

-- Form 100S - CA S Corporation Franchise or Income Tax Return
+Form 100S - CA S Corporation Franchise or Income Tax Return

-- Form 100W - CA Corporation Franchise or Income Tax Return – Water’s Edge Filers
+Form 100W - CA Corporation Franchise or Income Tax Return – Water’s Edge Filers

-- Form 565 - Partnership Return of Income
+Form 565 - Partnership Return of Income

-- Form 568 - Limited Liability Company Return of Income
+Form 568 - Limited Liability Company Return of Income

-Filers will be required to answer whether their business entity previously filed an unclaimed property Holder Remit Report with the SCO, and if so, when the last report was filed and the remitted amount.
+Filers are required to answer whether their business entity previously filed an unclaimed property Holder Remit Report with the SCO, and if so, when the last report was filed and the remitted amount.
 The FTB may share the taxpayer’s answers, entity status and revenue range with the SCO.
 As a result, the SCO may then identify companies for audit that are not in unclaimed property compliance.